SW-Engineering-Courses-Karina-Kohl/tcp-final-20251-grupo02/README.md

 ![check](https://github.com/user-attachments/assets/aa096536-c949-40f4-a908-913df962d62c)

-The game is release on itch.io, you can find it by [cliking here](https://iuri-kali.itch.io/tcp).
+The game is also released on itch.io, you can find it by [clicking here](https://iuri-kali.itch.io/tcp).
 Feel free to share yout thoughts and feedbacks about the game on the comments.

 ## The development team
-This game as made by:
+This game was made by:

 - Enzo Lisboa [[@enzolisp](https://github.com/enzolisp)]
 - Rayan Raddatz [[@rddtz](https://github.com/rddtz)]